Digital-Mental-Health-Repository/Toolkit-MHPSS/readme.md

 > JSON stands for JavaScript Object Notation and it's a lightweight format for storing and transporting data.
 JSON is "self-describing" and easy to understand.
 When you import it, you will be able to remove any components that do not make sense for your specific use case.

+## What is UUID?

+> UUID stands for Universally Unique Identifier.
+It is a unique identifier that is used to identify contacts, flows, and other elements within the project.

 ## What does each file report?

 **Workspace folder:**